orbijshams/GitMasteryChallenge/README.md

 # GitMasteryChallenge
-im cretaing this repository for activity one given by our teacher
+im creating this repository for activity one given by our teacher

+this is a change on README.md file